 Sec.
-4-2006.
-Confinement during estrus.
+4-2006. - Confinement during estrus.

-No person shall own, keep, possess, harbor or maintain any unspayed female dog, cat or other animal that is in the state of estrus (heat) unless such animal is confined in a building or enclosure in such a manner that the animal cannot come into contact with other animals, except for planned breeding.
+It is a civil infraction for anyNo person shallto own, keep, possess, harbor or maintain any unspayed female dog, cat or other animal that is in the state of estrus (heat) unless such animal is confined in a building or secure enclosure in such a manner that the animal cannot come into contact with other animals, except for planned breeding.

 Sec.
-4-2007.
-Fighting prohibited.
+4-2007. - Fighting prohibited.